Kid (Pretenders song)

-"Kid" is a song written by Chrissie Hynde that was released on the Pretenders' 1979 album Pretenders.
+"Kid" is a song written by Chrissie Hynde that was recorded and released by her band the Pretenders in 1979.
+It was the band's second single and was included on their eponymously titled debut album which was released in early 1980.
 Hynde wrote the song about a fictional boy discovering that his mother is a prostitute.
 The song's melodicism was attributed by guitarist James Honeyman-Scott to Hynde's growing interest in pop music.
 Honeyman-Scott wrote the song's solo, which he had designed over a couple of days.

-"Kid" was released as a single and reached number 33 in the UK.
+"Kid" peaked at number 33 in the UK, becoming the band's second British Top 40 hit.
 It has been covered by several other artists, including Everything but the Girl.

 Background

 Of the lyrics to "Kid," Hynde stated, "It's about a prostitute whose son finds out what she does for a living and this is her having a conversation with him.
 Not all songs are autobiographical."

 Guitarist James Honeyman-Scott attributed the song's melodic quality to Hynde's shift from punk to pop; he explained, "Chrissie started to like pop music, and that’s why she started writing things like 'Kid.
 Honeyman-Scott also assisted in arranging the song and composed the guitar solo.
 Drummer Martin Chambers said of Honeyman-Scott's solo:

 Jimmy would be the person that said, 'Right, there's eight bars here that I can put a really good stamp on.'
 He would go back with a guitar, sit on the bed and just work out what sounded really good.
 I've got the demo of 'Kid' that has a different ending than what's on the record, but the solo is absolutely the same.
 Jimmy had gone somewhere for a couple of evenings, and he had worked on it so he could play it fluently when it was ready to record.

 Johnny Marr of the Smiths, who cited Honeyman-Scott as an influence, often used "Kid" as a warm-up song before gigs.